-Nazi Germany’s invasion of Poland in 1939 had plunged most European countries into a state of war.
+Nazi Germany’s invasion of Poland in 1939 plunged many European countries into a state of war.
 In 1940, America had not yet entered that war, but talk of war was in the air.
 Compton, a devout Christian, disagreed with his church minister, who was urging pacifism.
 Compton said:

 Compton played a key role in the development of the first nuclear weapons.

 In December 1941, Compton became head of the Plutonium Project, whose aim was to build a nuclear weapon based on the chemical element plutonium.
-This meant Compton was given responsibility for building the world’s first nuclear reactor, which was needed to produce plutonium – plutonium had only been discovered a year earlier by Glenn Seaborg and his colleagues using the 60-inch cyclotron in Berkeley, California.
+This meant Compton was given responsibility for building the world’s first nuclear reactor, needed to produce plutonium.
+(Plutonium had only been discovered a year earlier by Glenn Seaborg and his colleagues using the 60-inch cyclotron in Berkeley, California.)

 Compton decided to build the nuclear reactor at his own university in Chicago.
 A year later, on December 2, 1942, the world’s first self-sustaining nuclear chain reaction took place under the direction of Enrico Fermi in a squash court under the stands of Stagg Field, a University of Chicago football field.

 Compton was awarded the Medal of Merit for his wartime work.